Brands in Hong Kong expand again as retail sales recover

 Consultant PwC expects retail sales growth to quicken to 4-6 percent this year and to remain firm for several years after that.
 The volume of retail sales last year rose 1.9 percent after two straight years of decline.

-Retail sales are critical for the economy here.
-When 2017 GDP figures are published, analysts expect them to show that retail sales produced 17 percent of the economy's growth and about a tenth of its jobs.
+Retail sales are critical for the economy.
+When 2017 GDP figures are published, analysts expect them to show that retail sales produced 17 percent of the economy’s growth and about a tenth of its jobs.

 Other stores will follow Chow Tai Fook’s suit, figures from real estate services company Colliers International suggest.
 It predicts that 1.38 million sq ft of new retail space will come onto the market in the core shopping districts of Hong Kong in 2018, a sharp increase from 327,000 sq ft in 2017.